erikachenchan/simple-banking-app/README.md

 # Test Cases

 ## test cases
-- Check if users input the wrong pin then throws messages "Incorrect pin try again!"
+- Check if users input the wrong pin then throws exceptions messages "Incorrect pin try again!"
 - Check if users prompt wrong input then throw exceptions messages "You enter an invalid choices, please try again"
 - Check if users input small letters when asked to pick either (w,d,c)
 - Check if users able to check the default balance 0 GBP